UST-MICO/docs/tutorials/04-manage-an-application.rst

    The Application :samp:`New Application` includes both services.

-To add the services to the application use the :guilabel:`Services` button on the right.
+To add the services to the application, use the :guilabel:`Services` button on the right.

 .. figure:: images/application-detail.*